Charles Jaffe

-Early years, moves to U.S.
+Early life

-Jaffé was born in a small town, Dubroŭna (now in Vitsebsk Voblast), Russian Empire.
-Considerable doubt exists as to his precise birthdate, as raised by chess historian Edward Winter and others.
-Various sources list his birthdate anywhere between 1876 and 1887.
-Jaffe emigrated to the United States in 1896, and settled in New York City.
-He worked as a silk-mill merchant until he became a professional chess player in 1910.
+Jaffé was born in the small town of Dubroŭna (now in Vitebsk Region, Belarus), Russian Empire.
+His precise date of birth is disputed.
+Different sources list his birthdate as being between 1876 and 1887.
+Jaffe emigrated to the United States in 1896 and settled in New York City.
+He worked as a silk mill merchant until he became a professional chess player in 1910.

 Chess professional

-In 1904, he took 7th out of 10 players at the St. Louis (7th American Congress) with 5/11, as Frank James Marshall won.
+In 1904, he took 7th place out of 10 players at the St. Louis (7th American Congress) with 5/11, as Frank James Marshall won.
 Jaffe defeated Jacques Mieses, a leading player, by 2–0 in a mini-match at New York 1907.
-In 1909, Jaffe took 3rd out of 6 players with 3/5 in a small tournament at Bath Beach, Brooklyn NY (Herbert Rosenfeld won).
-Also in 1909, Jaffe lost a match to Frank Marshall by a score 3.5-5.5 (+2 =3 -4).
+In 1909, Jaffe took 3rd place out of 6 players with 3/5 in a small tournament at Bath Beach, Brooklyn NY (Herbert Rosenfeld won).
+Also in 1909, Jaffe lost a match to Frank Marshall by a score of 3.5-5.5 (+2 =3 -4).
 In 1911, he tied for 3rd-4th at New York, with 9/12 (Marshall won).
 After this career-best result, Charles Jaffe made his international debut at the Carlsbad 1911 chess tournament.
-There, he tied for 23rd-26th, with 8.5/25, out of 26 players.
-(Richard Teichmann won) In 1913, he took 3rd at New York (National), with 9.5/13, behind José Raúl Capablanca and Marshall.
+There, he tied for 23rd-26th, with 8.5/25, out of 26 players (Richard Teichmann won).
+In 1913, he took 3rd at New York (National), with 9.5/13, behind José Raúl Capablanca and Marshall.
 In 1913, he lost a match to Capablanca at New York by 0.5-2.5.
 In a later New York tournament that same year, Jaffe scored 0.5/6 to finish 4th out of 4 players, as Marshall won.

-Jaffe was nicknamed "the Crown Prince of East Side Chess" by the poet and chess master Alfred Kreymborg.
-He often played at the Stuyvesant Chess Club, hangout of chess hustlers and interesting characters, which had many strong players, and was located on Manhattan's Lower East Side.
+Jaffe was nicknamed "the Crown Prince of East Side Chess" by poet and chess master Alfred Kreymborg.
+He often played at the Stuyvesant Chess Club, which was a hangout of chess hustlers and other interesting characters.
+This club had many strong players and was located on the Lower East Side.
 "Jaffe was famous for his poverty", and "his style was "inimitably coffeehouse".
 Jaffe made much of his income through challenge games and odds games played there.
-The colorful atmosphere of the club in that era was outlined by in the book The Bobby Fischer I Knew And Other Stories.
+The colorful atmosphere of the club in that era was outlined in the book The Bobby Fischer I Knew And Other Stories.

 Controversies

-Jaffe became involved in a 1916 court battle against 'American Chess Bulletin' co-editor Hartwig Cassel, involving the non-inclusion for publication of some of his chess analysis of the King's Gambit, Rice Gambit, but he lost the case, despite being supported by witnesses who included U.S. champion Frank Marshall.
-This was apparently the first American case where chess matters made it to the courts.
-While seemingly frivolous, this case should be viewed from the perspective of Jaffe making much of his living from writing articles on chess for Jewish periodicals, so his professional reputation was at stake.
+In 1916, Jaffe became involved in a court case against the co-editor of the 'American Chess Bulletin' Hartwig Cassel involving the exclusion of some of his chess analysis of the King's Gambit and the Rice Gambit, but he lost the case despite being supported by witnesses including U.S. champion Frank Marshall.
+This was apparently the first American court case involving chess.